-WIPP is the only licensed deep geologic repository for any type of radioactive waste; as such, it is critical to the states in which such waste is currently stored.
+WIPP is the only licensed deep geologic repository for defense transuranic (defense generated TRU); as such, it is critical to the states in which TRU waste is currently stored.
 Because of several safety-related accidents in February 2014, WIPP was closed to new waste until corrective actions had been taken.
 WIPP was reopened on Jan.
 9, 2017, with generator sites resuming shipments in April 2017.
-Since its initial opening, WIPP has accepted 12,259 shipments from 13 sites.
+Since its initial opening, WIPP has accepted over 13,000 shipments from 13 sites.
 To enable increased waste shipments and emplacement, construction of a new ventilation system and other critical infrastructure is currently underway.
-The FFTF encourages DOE EM to continue at an appropriate pace and sequence for removing TRU waste from sites and transporting it to WIPP and to operate WIPP at the highest level of safety.
+The FFTF encourages DOE EM to continue at an appropriate pace and sequence for removing defense TRU waste from sites and transporting it to WIPP and to operate WIPP at the highest level of safety.